 Gavin is still adamant he will be returning to his home in Ukraine once the threat has died down.

 "I'm damned sure I'm going back, that is my home," he said.
 "I won't allow Putin to determine my future in terms of not going back to a city where the people are so amazing."

 He says he will be leaving his precious Eli with his parents in the UK when he does return!

 We all imagine grabbing our pets and saving them if the unimaginable happened, but the people of Ukraine are living that nightmare.
 The situation in Ukraine right now has left many people panic stricken and struggling to flee the war, many tragically having to abandon their pets.

 Stray dogs and cats are wrapped up in the chaos and animal shelters are falling victim to enemy missiles.
-If you want to help, there are numerous charities including The International Fund for Animal Welfare, Four Paws and Humane Society International working within the Ukraine and along its borders in order to save pets and wild animals alike.
+If you want to help, there are numerous charities including The International Fund for Animal Welfare (opens in new tab), Four Paws (opens in new tab) and Humane Society International (opens in new tab) working within the Ukraine and along its borders in order to save pets and wild animals alike.

 Get the best advice, tips and top tech for your beloved Pets

 Thank you for signing up to Petsradar.
 You will receive a verification email shortly.